How To De-Stress Using IV Therapy

 At its core, stress tears the body apart and gradually diminishes its ability to:

 - Maintain wellness.
-People who are stressed out are more likely to experience side symptoms like acne outbreaks, stomachaches, headaches, insomnia, increased heart rate, and other secondary symptoms.
+People who are stressed out are more likely to experience symptoms that compromise their quality of life such as acne outbreaks, stomachaches, headaches, insomnia, increased heart rate, and other secondary symptoms.

 Overall, stress is never a good thing, and it’s always wise to take steps to limit stress in your everyday life.

 There are a variety of ways you can limit or alleviate stress, including:

 - Exercising frequently.
 Physical movement helps to burn away cortisol and other stress hormones in the blood, as well as replace those hormones with endorphins: neurochemicals that produce a "feel good" effect that boosts your mood.